tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/Web 端相关_intl_en.md

 Please see [Environment and Device Check Before Calls](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-23-advanced-support-detection.html) for directions.

 [](id:b3)
 ### How do I test my current network quality?
 Please see [Network Quality Check Before Calls](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-24-advanced-network-quality.html) for detailed directions.

 [](id:b4)
 ### I can use the TRTC SDK for web in a local development environment but not after it is deployed online.
 What should I do?

 To ensure data security and protect users’ privacy, browsers allow access to the mic and camera only in secure environments, for example, when `https`, `localhost`, or `file://` is used for access.
-As HTTP is not secure, browsers block access to media devices when HTTP is used.
+As HTTP is not a secure policy, browsers block access to media devices when HTTP is used.

-If you can use the SDK in a local development environment but cannot capture data from the camera or mic after deploying it to the web, check whether your webpage is deployed using HTTP.
-If so, use HTTPS instead and make sure you have a valid HTTPS certificate.
+If you can use the SDK in a local development environment but cannot capture data from the camera or mic after deploying it to the web, check if your webpage is deployed using HTTP.
+If it is, use HTTPS instead and make sure you have a valid HTTPS certificate.

 For more information, see [Domain Name and Protocol Support](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-05-info-browser.html#h2-2).